Innovation is broad and can be used in all areas of your business.

 And don´t wait too long to find answers ´cos if they aren´t in you favor much time and energy can potentially be wasted, unnecessarily.
 In short, the answers you get will help you decide if pausing or stopping ongoing Innovation Work is necessary.
 Or if changing or altering its course of development is a better option.

-In our articles The definitive guide: What is innovation? and How to drive Innovation we keep on sharing more relevant perspectives (The Relevance and Buy-in-Perspective and The Risk Perspective) that can help make your own Innovation Work much more successful.
+In our articles The definitive guide: What is innovation?, The Power of a Diverse Perspective and How to drive Innovation we keep on sharing more relevant perspectives (The Relevance and Buy-in-Perspective and The Risk Perspective) that can help make your own Innovation Work much more successful.

 Here you´ll also find other relevant and important topics concerning Innovation.
 Innovation vs. Operations, Different types of Innovation, and Innovation cannibalize on our business are just a few of the subject discussed.